rprtr258/lish/ink/monocle/README.md

 - Just `make`, or `make run`, will run the static file server that serves the Monocle web app, exactly as in my private production (not public-facing) deployment.
 This server serves docs and indexes from the gzippsd versions rather than plain JSON versions on disk.
 - `make index` will (re-)index documents from all modules.
 Each module will skip work if there's a cached JSON for it in `./static/indexes`.
 If I want to force a module to re-generate its docs list, I can just delete that cached file.
-- `make check` or `make t` will run the unit test suite for the Monocle full text search library.
+- `make test` will run the unit test suite for the Monocle full text search library.
-- `make format` or `make f` formats all source files (outside of `./vendor`) with `inkfmt`, assuming I have it installed.
+- `make format` formats all source files (outside of `./vendor`) with `inkfmt`, assuming I have it installed.
 - `make build` commands (re-)build the frontend JavaScript bundle from Ink sources:
   - `make build-libs` builds the vendor bundle of dependencies and libraries.
 This rarely needs to be re-run.
   - `make build-monocle` builds the monocle full text search library into `./static/ink/monocle.js`.
   - `make build` builds the main app code and links up the whole bundle to `ink/bundle.js`.
 This is usually what I re-run every change.
   - `make build-all` Runs the whole build from top to bottom.
-	- `make watch` or `make w` runs `make build` on every Ink file change.
+  - `make watch` runs `make build` on every Ink file change.

 ### Generating and rebuilding indexes